Solar tracker: Basic concept

-For example, trackers that have accuracies of ± 5° can deliver greater than 99.6% of the energy delivered by the direct beam plus 100% of the diffuse light.
-As a result, high accuracy tracking is not typically used in non-concentrating PV applications.
+For example, trackers that have accuracies of ± 5° can capture more than 99.6% of the energy delivered by the direct beam plus 100% of the diffuse light.
+As a result, high-accuracy tracking is not typically used in non-concentrating PV applications.

 The purpose of a tracking mechanism is to follow the Sun as it moves across the sky.
 In the following sections, in which each of the main factors are described in a little more detail, the complex path of the Sun is simplified by considering its daily east-west motion separately from its yearly north-south variation with the seasons of the year.

 Solar energy intercepted

 The amount of solar energy available for collection from the direct beam is the amount of light intercepted by the panel.
 This is given by the area of the panel multiplied by the cosine of the angle of incidence of the direct beam (see illustration above).
-Or put another way, the energy intercepted is equivalent to the area of the shadow cast by the panel onto a surface perpendicular to the direct beam.
+Put another way, the energy intercepted is equivalent to the area of the shadow cast by the panel onto a surface perpendicular to the direct beam.

 This cosine relationship is very closely related to the observation formalized in 1760 by Lambert's cosine law.
 This describes that the observed brightness of an object is proportional to the cosine of the angle of incidence of the light illuminating it.

 Reflective losses

-Not all of the light intercepted is transmitted into the panel; some is reflected at its surface.
+Not all of the intercepted light is transmitted into the panel; some is reflected at its surface.
 The amount reflected depends on both the refractive index of the surface material and the angle of incidence of the incoming light.
 The amount reflected also differs depending on the polarization of the incoming light.
-Incoming sunlight is a mixture of both polarizations, with equal amounts in direct sunlight.
-Averaged over all polarizations, the reflective losses are approximately constant up to angles of incidence up to around 50° beyond which it degrades rapidly.
+Incoming sunlight is a mixture of all polarizations, with equal amounts in direct sunlight.
+Averaged over all polarizations, the reflective losses are approximately constant at angles of incidence up to around 50°, beyond which they increase rapidly.
 See for example the accompanying graph, appropriate for glass.

-Solar panels are often coated with an anti-reflective coating, which is one or more thin layers of substances with refractive indices intermediate between that of silicon and that of air.
-This causes destructive interference in the reflected light, diminishing the amount.
-Photovoltaic manufacturers have been working to decrease reflectance with improved anti-reflective coatings or with textured glass.
+Solar panels are often coated with an anti-reflective coating, which is one or more thin layers of substances with refractive indices intermediate between those of silicon and air.
+This causes destructive interference in the reflected light, diminishing the reflected amount.
+Photovoltaic manufacturers have been working to decrease reflectance with improved anti-reflective coatings and with textured glass.